Curveball

 Meanwhile, I still think the best way to look at equities is to keep a close eye on rotation and divergence between sectors.
 I concede, though, that it's slim pickings in terms of unearthing "value" here.
 Healthcare has been a favourite in the portfolio this year - with good result - and I recently beefed up the position in telecoms via an addition to the long in Vodafone (VOD).
 The chart below shows why.
 The upper left quadrant includes GICS 1 sectors that are cheap based on their own history and with poor trailing returns.
 The bottom right shows the opposite.

 Telecoms and healthcare currently look the least poor based on this framework.
 In terms of the former, Vodafone is a major holding of all the big global telecoms ETFs, so if this sector moves into favour, flows will come Vodafone's way.
 In addition, it is a GBP play which is useful for me, given the poor purchasing power currently being afforded to UK investors in the US due to weak pound.
 In healthcare, IXJ US equity has served me well while the two single positions in small-to-mid cap UK healthcare space has been a bit hit and miss.
-BTG ln equity has held up nicely, but VEC ln equity has been badly punished for uncertainty over its pipeline.
-It is now, however, very cheap so I am hopeful that I will be get some back-up from the UK value fund managers soon.
+BTG in equity has held up nicely, but VEC in equity has been badly punished for uncertainty over its pipeline.
+It is now, however, very cheap so I am hopeful that I will get some back-up from the UK value fund managers soon.
 Energy is starting to look interesting too, but I am not touching these guys.
 I am not sure where oil is going, but my hunch is that it's heading lower.
 If that's right, we could also see a transition towards more sustained outperformance in materials and industrials, and perhaps even a period of outperformance in the default-stricken and depressed U.S. retail sector.

 Elsewhere, the portfolio's U.S. equity strategy has been a bit of a dumpster fire this year.
 I did well with WFC in the beginning of the year, but SYNT and URBN have been devastatingly awful.
 In addition, an attempt to short the FTSE 100 met its embarrassing end in May with the position down 25%.
 Finally, I had to sell CNCO as the company is delisting its ADRs in the U.S. To add insult to injury, I had to do this after a 15% drawdown towards the bottom of the range.
 All in all, May was a write-off for me, despite a fairly big net long position in equities and the MSCI world up 1.7%.
 Sometimes I guess the market just throws you a curveball.
 No need to panic, though.
 If my analysis is right, the jockeying for positions between the four bond market scenarios above will soon be resolved, which should tell us which way the wind is blowing.